Extensible Prompts for Language Models on Zero-shot Language Style Customization: Experiments

+In addition to famous people's styles (e.g., Satya and Trump), we also test X-Prompt on the styles of individuals unknown to the OPT.
+This is to verify that X-Prompt is not limited to styles already known by the LLM; instead, it can be applied to any style customization.
+We use a senior Chinese media professional -- Hu Xijin\footnote{\url{https://en.wikipedia.org/wiki/Hu_Xijin}} whose writing style is distinctive and has always been popular among Chinese netizens for imitation -- as an example.
+We include the detail of this evaluation in Appendix \ref{appsec:hu}.

-By looking into the results, we observe that NL prompts are good at generating appropriate content but have no way to control the style; while X-Prompts w/o PA do well in generating \textit{Donald Trump}'s language but fail to generate specified content.
-To confirm this observation, we manually evaluate the results with 100 NL and corresponding X-Prompts to generate \textit{Donald Trump}'s language.
-As shown in Table \ref{tab:humaneval}, NL prompts achieve the highest content score and X-Prompts learned w/o PA achieve the best style score but they both perform poorly in other dimensions.
-In contrast, X-Prompt performs well in both content and style dimensions, resulting in much better overall quality.
+By looking into the results, we present Table \ref{tab:ood_robust_example} to show concrete examples to compare NL prompts to X-Prompts learned with and without CAL.
+We observe NL prompts are good at generating appropriate content but have no way to control the style; while X-Prompts \textit{w/o} CAL do well in generating \textit{Donald Trump}'s language but fail to follow the prompt to generate specified content, degrading into soft prompts (as in Table \ref{tab:intro_id_ood}) that only focus on fitting ID data and losing OOD capabilities with unseen prompt contexts.
+Consistent with results in Table \ref{tab:quantitative} and \ref{tab:humaneval}, X-Prompts are robust and can prompt the LM to generate desirable content in the appropriate style, accounting for its best overall quality in zero-shot style customization.

+Table \ref{tab:modelsize} shows the effect of the model size on the performance of X-Prompt.
+While we observe a clear difference between prompt tuning and X-Prompt in the OPT-6.7b model, as we reduce the model size, the difference become less significant, showing a trend that X-Prompt gradually loses its OOD robustness and degrades into prompt tuning.
+This indicates that X-Prompt may not work with a small LM but performs well in large LMs as in-context learning.

-Finally, we present more examples in Table \ref{tab:x-prompt-examples} to demonstrate both descriptive capabilities and OOD robustness of X-Prompts.
+Finally, we present more examples in Table 4 in Appendix \ref{appsec:examples} to demonstrate both descriptive capabilities and OOD robustness of X-Prompts.